What Is Bowling Etiquette?

 Entering or Waiting in Another Bowler’s Approach

-Just as it is important to leave the approach after your turn, bowlers should not stand in the approach while someone else is bowling, and bowlers should absolutely never enter the approach of a bowler in another lane while they are bowling.
+Bowlers should not stand in the approach while someone else is bowling, and bowlers should absolutely never enter the approach of a bowler in another lane while they are bowling.
 This can sometimes occur in the case of young children who wander into another lane, which can be dangerous, so it is often acceptable for a parent to stand in the approach with their child while that child is taking a turn.

 Distracting Other Bowlers

-As would be expected, it is extremely rude and unprofessional for any bowler to attempt to distract another by shouting out, bowling at the same time as them, or deliberately entering their approach.
+It is extremely rude and unprofessional for any bowler to attempt to distract another by shouting out, bowling at the same time as them, or deliberately entering their approach.
 However, it is also rude to unintentionally distract someone else while they are bowling, such as by talking loudly, delaying their turn, or being late for one’s own turn, and all of these should be avoided.

 Being Messy and Dirtying the Lanes